Frequently Asked Questions

 Should interns bring their own tools to work with?

 The Arboretum provides interns with all of the tools required.
 Steel-toe work boots are required.
-We offer a $100 boot reimbursement (details and restrictions apply; ask the intern coordinator before purchase).
+We offer a $100 boot stipend (details and restrictions apply; ask the intern coordinator before purchase).
 Interns should supply their own foul weather gear and a sturdy water bottle.

 Further questions can be emailed to email@example.com for quick answers.